melezhik/outthentic-dsl/README.md

 # Generators

-* Generators is the way to _generate new outthentic entries on the fly_.
+Generators is the way to _generate new outthentic entries on the fly_.

-* Generator expressions like Perl expressions are just a piece of Perl code.
+Generator expressions like Perl expressions are just a piece of Perl code.

-* The only requirement for generator code - it should return _reference to array of strings_.
+The only requirement for generator code - it should return _reference to array of strings_.

-* Strings in array returned by generator code _represent_ new outthentic entities.
+Strings in array returned by generator code _represent_ a _new_ outthentic entities.

-* An array items are passed back to parser, so parser generate news outthentic entities and execute them.
+A new outthentic entries are passed back to parser and executed immediately

 * Generators expressions start with \`:generator' marker.

-Here is simple example:
+Here is simple example.

+Dsl code:

     # original check list